joshlong/cloud-native-workshop/README.md

 > In this lab we'll take a look at building a basic Spring Boot application that uses JPA and Spring Data REST.
 We'll look at how to start a new project, how Spring Boot exposes functionality, and how testing works.

-- Go to the [Spring Initializr](http://start.spring.io) and select H2, REST Repositories, JPA, Vaadin, Web.
+- Go to the [Spring Initializr](http://start.spring.io) and select H2, REST Repositories, JPA, Web.
 Select the latest Spring Boot 1.3.x version. give it an `artifactId` of `reservation-service`.
 - Run `mvn clean install` and import it into your favorite IDE using Maven import.
 - Add a simple entity (`Reservation`) and a repository (`ReservationRepository`)
 - Map the repository to the web by adding  `org.springframework.boot`:`spring-boot-starter-data-rest` and then annotating the repository with `@RepositoryRestResource`
 - Add custom Hypermedia links
 - Write a simple unit test
+- Observe that we have a Maven wrapper in the build to support reproducible builds

 ### Questions:
 - What is Spring?
 Spring, fundamentally, is a dependency injection container.
 This detail is unimportant.
 What is important is that once Spring is aware of all the objects - _beans_ - in an application, it can provide services to them to support different use cases like persistence, web services, web applications, messaging and integration, etc.
 - Why `.jar`s and not `.war`s?
 We've found that many organizations deploy only one, not many, application to one Tomcat/Jetty/whatever.
 They need to configure things like SSL, or GZIP compression, so they end up doing that in the container itself and - because they don't want the versioned configuration for the server to drift out of sync with the code, they end up version controlling the application server artifacts as well as the application itself!
 This implies a needless barrier between dev and ops which we struggle in every other place to remove.
 - How do I access the `by-name` search endpoint?
 Follow the links! visit `http://localhost:8080/reservations` and scroll down and you'll see _links_ that connect you to related resources.
 You'll see one for `search`.
 Follow it, find the relevant finder method, and then follow its link.